miketwo/virtualsat/README.md

 - Launch the console and use it to command both

 Level 1: Flatsat
 - Play with the satellite using the commands and buttons on debug.
 (Or MT interactive mode).
 Notice how power charges/discharges.
-Notice how pictures can be taken.
-Notice how if you run out of power, you lose all pictures.
+Notice how value can be generated.
+Notice how if you run out of power, you lose all stored value.
 Notice how telemetry is created.
-Downlink as many pictures as you can.
+Downlink as much value as you can.

 Level 2: Orbit
 - Now you need to schedule all your commands using MT.
 Add the satellite to MT
 - Add a Groundstation (need to dockerize this as well)
 - Add a Gateway (?)
-- Schedule commands and downlink as many pictures as you can.
+- Schedule commands and downlink as much value as you can.

 Level 3: Tbd... (more realism? manage thermal + other subsystems)